Are you learning Chinese online?

 I highly recommend familiarising yourself with Pinyin and the Chinese sounds it represents.
 It’ll help you so much in sounding more like a native speaker, and is essential if you want to progress past the basics.

-Check out this table to listen to the sound of any word in Pinyin.
+Check out this Chinese pinyin chart to listen to the sound of any word in Pinyin.

 What Are Chinese Tones?